KCDC-2023-Spring-Workshop/docs/03_Web.md

 ### Controller

 The controller contains logic that updates the model and/or view in response to input from the users of the app.

-### MVC Arond the web

-what other MVC frameworks are out there?

 ## Spring MVC